Working to Meet the Needs of Our Students.

 Applying For Emergency and Equity Funds

 Students may apply for funds after reviewing all other resources (family, friends, other personal resources).
-Approval of emergency and equity funding is at the discretion of the Student Emergency and Equity Fund Committee and dependent on availability of funds.
-Approved emergency and equity funding may be in the form of a loan, grant, or a combination of both.
 Other restrictions and regulations may apply.
+Approval of emergency and equity funding is at the discretion of the Student Emergency and Equity Fund Administrator and dependent on availability of funds.
+Students are encouraged to apply for non-emergency assistance two weeks in advance of deadlines and/or due dates.

-To be considered for emergency and equity funding, students must:
+To be considered for emergency and equity funding, you must:

 - Be enrolled for the semester in which you are applying